I am currently able to bill as “In Network” and a “Participating Provider” for the following insurance plans:

 If I am not listed as an in-network provider for your insurance, I may be able to see you as an out-of-network provider.
 It’s worth checking out how much they will cover, because this actually might be easier for you and possibly just as affordable.

 You can request to be seen as a private pay patient.
 There are several advantages to being seen as a private pay patient, including increased confidentiality and not needing a mental health diagnosis.
-I offer a reduced rate of $135 for private pay patients, when paid at the time of your appointment.
+I offer a reduced rate for private pay patients when paid at the time of your appointment.
 I do this for two reasons: To make services more accessible and available.
 There’s an important third reason, actually: What we talk about is confidential and the details of your mental health issues shouldn’t be available to anyone else, including your insurance company.

 The Truth about Confidentiality